-Lawsuit alleges off-duty Minneapolis police officer patronizing bar assaulted man, causing brain injury
+Lawsuit alleges off-duty Minneapolis police officer assaulted man at bar

 A man who says he suffered a serious brain injury after being assaulted by an off-duty Minneapolis police officer is suing the cop, the bar where the attack happened and the city, alleging that all three tried to cover up the incident.

 In a lawsuit filed in U.S. District Court, Lucas McDonough contends that the run-in nearly two years ago at a popular local cop hangout left him with a traumatic brain injury that deprived him of his sense of smell and taste.
-The suit also accused the department of failing to screen, train and supervise officer Clifton Toles, who is named as a co-defendant, along with the City of Minneapolis, and Fossland-Olson, Inc., which owns the 1029 Bar.
+The suit also accused the department of failing to screen, train and supervise officer Clifton Toles, who is named as a co-defendant, along with the city of Minneapolis and Fossland-Olson Inc., which operates the 1029 Bar.

-"The consequence is that certain MPD officers are ill-prepared, ill-equipped, and unfit to perform obvious and recurring duties of police officers, including the use of force," reads the suit.
-It doesn't specify how much money in damages McDonough and his attorneys are seeking.
+“The consequence is that certain MPD officers are ill-prepared, ill-equipped, and unfit to perform obvious and recurring duties of police officers, including the use of force,” the suit says.
+It doesn’t specify how much money in damages McDonough and his attorneys are seeking.

-Police spokesperson John Elder this week confirmed that the department was "aware" of the suit, but said he could not comment on pending litigation, instead referring questions to the city attorney's office.
-Toles remains on active duty with the department's 2nd Precinct in northeast Minneapolis, he said.
+Police spokesperson John Elder this week confirmed that the department was “aware” of the suit but said he could not comment on pending litigation, instead referring questions to the City Attorney’s Office.
+Toles remains on active duty with the department’s Second Precinct in northeast Minneapolis, he said.

+In a statement, City Attorney Susan Segal said that Toles was not working in his official capacity as a police officer, either on or off-duty, at the time of the incident.

+“The City has no liability here and we will be defending the City against the allegations in the suit,” she said.

 The underlying incident occurred on Dec.
-23, 2017, when McDonough — in town visiting his parents from Los Angeles, where he was pursuing an acting career — met up with some friends to watch a Vikings game at 1029.
+23, 2017, when McDonough — in town visiting his parents from Los Angeles, where he was pursuing an acting career — met up with some friends at 1029.
 The popular watering hole in northeast Minneapolis is well-known as a hangout for off-duty officers, its walls adorned with police patches and other law enforcement memorabilia.

-McDonough said he was talking to three women, one of which had earlier exchanged phone numbers with Toles, when he walked up to them and joined their conversation.
-Toles, who was out of uniform and had apparently been drinking, almost immediately became hostile, accusing McDonough of "being disrespectful for reasons that are not clear," the lawsuit said.
-Then, Toles announced himself as a Minneapolis police officer and, without provocation, used a chokehold to drag McDonough out of the bar with the help of a bouncer, the suit alleges.
-Outside, Toles then allegedly released McDonough and punched him in the face, fracturing his cheekbone, knocking him unconscious and causing him to fall to the ground and split his head open.
+McDonough said he was talking to three women, one of whom had earlier exchanged phone numbers with Toles, when Toles walked up to them and joined their conversation.
+Toles, who was out of uniform and had apparently been drinking, almost immediately became hostile, accusing McDonough of “being disrespectful for reasons that are not clear,” the lawsuit said.
+Then, Toles announced himself as a Minneapolis police officer and, without provocation, used a chokehold to drag McDonough out of the bar with the help of a bouncer.
+Outside, Toles then allegedly released McDonough and punched him in the face, fracturing his cheekbone, knocking him unconscious and causing him to fall to the ground and injure his head.

-Witnesses found McDonough lying on the ground, unconscious and bleeding from the head, the suit said.
-He was later diagnosed with a traumatic brain injury as a result of the beating, and has since lost his "functional" sense of smell and taste, it said.

-McDonough's lawyers say there are three independent witnesses who corroborated his account that Toles was the aggressor.
+Witnesses found McDonough lying on the ground, unconscious and bleeding from the head.
+He was later diagnosed with a traumatic brain injury as a result of the beating and has since lost his “functional” sense of smell and taste.
+McDonough’s lawyers say three independent witnesses corroborated his account that Toles was the aggressor.

 Edward Magarian, one of the attorneys, said his client had been attacked “for no apparent reason,” with his injuries ruining any chance he had for a career in comedy and acting.